CivicSpleen/ambry/using/index.md

 ### Install to the Database

+Bundles can be installed to relational databases.

 ### Install to a Data Repository

+Bundle can also be installed to a data repository, such as the repository for the [San Diego Regional Data Library](http://data.sandiegodata.org).

 ## Building Packages

 * Create a Package Directory
 * Write the Bundle Class and Configuration